acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 - (24.6) Mrs Yeargin is lying. **[Implicit = because]** They found students in an advanced class a year earlier who said she gave them similar help.
 (PDTB2, 0044)
 - (24.7) And until last Friday, it seemed those efforts were starting to pay off. **[Implicit=because]** “Some of those folks were coming back,” says Leslie Quick Jr., chairman, of discount brokers Quick & Reilly Group Inc. (PDTB3, wsj 1866)

+AURIS: Note that our understanding of `reason` also includes *possible reasons* (non-conditional, which cannot be paraphrased by *if*, but must be paraphrased by _perhaps (because)_:

+- (25.a) Stapleton was talking with animation , but the baronet looked pale and distrait .
+- (25.b) **Perhaps** the thought of that lonely walk across the ill omened moor was weighing heavily upon his mind .
+(Doyle, Baskerville)

 #### `result`

 The situation described in the utterance is interpreted as the result (effect) of the situation presented in the anchor.
 A diagnostic discourse marker is _as a result_ (cf. PDTB Result, Prasad et al. 2007, p.26,29; Webber et al. 2019a, p.20).